Elinor Florence, Author

 At Red Deer Chapters in October 2018, I caught up with an old friend, former Red Deer librarian Paula Lefaivre.

-Kim Schlieper and her husband valiantly rode their motorcycles all the way from Victoria in September 2018 to have their books signed and say hello during my visit to Chapters Nanaimo!
+Kim Schlieper and her husband rode their motorcycles all the way from Victoria in September 2018 to say hello at Chapters Nanaimo!

 The book club at the Melfort Public Library took me out for dinner in June 2018.
 Thanks so much, ladies!